cert-manager/aws-privateca-issuer/CONTRIBUTING.md

 ```

 This can easily be done with the `--signoff` option to `git commit`.
-You can also mass sign-off a whole PR with `git rebase --signoff master`, replacing
+You can also mass sign-off a whole PR with `git rebase --signoff main`, replacing
-`master` with the branch you are creating a pull request again if not master.
+`main` with the branch you are creating a pull request again if not main.

 By doing this you state that you can certify the following (from https://developercertificate.org/):